dldinternet/editabletuple/README.md

 # editabletuple

-This module provides the editabletuple() function for creating classes with a fixed sequence of fields, similar to a namedtuple, except editable.
+This module provides the `editabletuple()` function for creating classes with a fixed sequence of fields, similar to a namedtuple, except editable.

 Each instance of a class created by the editabletuple function's fields can be accessed by index et[i] or by fieldname et.name.

+To install just use `python3 -m pip install editabletuple`.

+Or just copy the `editabletuple.py` file which is self-contained and depends only on the standard library.

-Example #1: no defaults; no validator
+## Example #1: no defaults; no validator

     >>> Options = editabletuple('Options', 'maxcolors shape zoom restore')
     >>> options = Options(5, 'square', 0.9, True)